tyleretters/lordsofthepit.com/_posts/2023-03-29-lengtrippinglordshaus.md

 **Part Three: Phantom Green (Friday)**

 *“The Vanishing Man has madness to sow
-There are Secrets he Knows have never been told”* - Agents of Oblivion
+There are Secrets he Knows have never been told”* -Agents of Oblivion

 Lords’ Haus is the full actualization of what I envisioned when I stepped out of the mainstream of magic to start the MTG Underground.
 Seeing the dream come to life on its own is uplifting in a way that words cannot properly serve.
 But within any underground, there will always be the formation of another underground.
 Eventually, Darkthrone feels mainstream.
 Wu-Tang Clan merchandise is for sale at Target.
 People sleep every night but don’t know any of their songs.
 Ozzy Osborne becomes self-parody for a generation that has never heard Black Sabbath.
 When the world becomes an ugly reflection of the dream, we must steal its bones to make something new.